Server(s) Monitoring 101

 Bored employee

-• Don't loose your time to manually inspect server: Focus on what's important for your business, your Apps and your customers.
+• Don't lose your time to manually inspect server: Focus on what's important for your business, your Apps and your customers.
 As a technical team you should focus your efforts on your product: if you spend more than an hour a day on your monitoring, you're wasting your time.

 As a conclusion, monitoring your infrastructure will allow you, whatever your sector of activity, to improve your efficiency and also to have an infrastructure that works entirely in a more secure and sustainable way.